Logo

 • AFUL helps funding actions and events such as the Libre Software Meeting.

 • AFUL supports fair use for audio and video contents.
-We think that digital copy restrictions such as DRM (Digital Rights Management) systems are largely ineffective and mainly impairs users following the legal uses.
+We think that digital copy restrictions such as DRM (Digital Rights Management) systems are largely ineffective and mainly impair users following the legal uses.
 AFUL held position against the European Copyright directive (EUCD).